cvetomir-todorov/CecoChat/README.md

 Currently no user profile and friendship are implemented so clients rely on user IDs.

-## Non-functional capabilities
+### Non-functional

 * Designed for 10-100 mln of active users
-  - Expensive to validate as mentioned already
+  - Expensive to validate for real
   - Numbers from the calculation show that the solution is possible
+  - The concurrent connection benchmark is promising
+* A balanced aproach between latency, consistency and fault tolerance

 </details>

-# Overall design

 ## Back of the envelope calculations